lyft/cartography/docs/drift-detect.md

     - [Using shortcuts instead of filenames to diff files](#using-shortcuts-instead-of-filenames-to-diff-files)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# How to use Drift-Detection

-## Intro
-Drift-Detection is a Cartography module that allows you to track changes of query results over time.

 ## A Quick Example: Tracking internet-exposed EC2 instances
 The quickest way to get started using drift-detection is through an example.
 We showed you [how we mark EC2 instances as internet-exposed with Cartography analysis jobs](https://github.com/lyft/cartography/blob/master/docs/writing-analysis-jobs.md#example-job-which-of-my-ec2-instances-is-accessible-to-any-host-on-the-internet), and now we can use drift-detection to monitor when these instances are added or removed from our accounts over time!